Term Insurance Age Limit

 What are the factors that determine eligibility?

-Here’s a list of factors that determine the eligibility of a candidate for a Term Plan.
+Here’s a list of factors determining a candidate's Term Plan eligibility.

 Insurers assess an applicant's medical history, pre-existing conditions, and lifestyle choices to determine eligibility for a Term Insurance plan.